Canton Synchronization Domain on Fabric

 Security

-Domain entity compromise recovery
+Sync domain entity compromise recovery

 Without BFT support, a compromised orderer node cannot be recovered from automatically.
 Operational procedures, such as revoking the node’s certificate, can limit further impact.
 Additionally, compromised peer nodes could endorse invalid transactions, but it would take a number of compromised peers enough to satisfy the endorsement policy to create incorrectly endorsed transactions on the ledger.
 All sequencer nodes must provide the same stream of messages, thus a compromised and malicious sequencer node can be detected if their stream differs.